aman-nadaf7/Document-Q-A-Web-Application-Simple-Chatbot-for-personal-documents/README.md

 ### 5. Open the frontend

 Just open `frontend/index.html` in your browser.
-Double-click it or drag it into Chrome/Edge.
+Double-click it or drag it into Chrome.

 That's it.